horovod/horovod/README.md

 | RDMA Horovod on GPU (NCCL)            |     1,974.4 (14.8x) | **1,651.2 (14.0x)** | **1,824.0 (13.9x)** |

-**Note**: This benchmark was prepared before the Tensor Fusion release, and so current Horovod performance should be even better the table above suggests.
+**Note**: This benchmark was prepared before the Tensor Fusion release, and so current Horovod performance should be even better than the table above suggests.
 We are working on updating it.

 # Install